-There are three forms of fees on our platform; protocol fee, liquidity management fee, and performance fee.
+There are three forms of fees on our platform; protocol fee, liquidity management fee (shown as management fee while creating a strategy and deposition of liquidity), and performance fee.

-- The liquidity management fee is defined and charged by the strategy manager to the liquidity providers.
-The amount of fees is decided by the strategy manager.
+The liquidity management fee is defined and charged by the strategy manager to the liquidity providers.
 Whenever a liquidity provider adds liquidity to the strategy contract, an upfront percentage gets charged and is available to be claimed by the manager in the form of DE shares.

 Providing liquidity on DefiEdge

 The UniswapV3 algorithm is ideal for efficient and inexpensive trading of volatile tokens.
 It balances the needs of traders and liquidity providers by enabling efficient price discovery, but this exposes users to amplified impermanent loss.
 DefiEdge allows users to deposit assets in managed strategies.
 The option to accept liquidity in or both the pool assets lies with the strategy manager as described below

 - Dual Liquidity Provisioning: DefiEdge allows the strategy manager to set multiple ranges and the first range is the one where any new liquidity is deployed.
 Now if the manager chooses to accept both assets forming the liquidity pool, then liquidity will be accepted from the user in the following ratio :